 We have never paid dividends on our capital stock and do not anticipate paying any dividends for the foreseeable future.
-Accordingly, the only time you will realize a return, if any, on an investment in our common stock is when you sell your shares at a higher price than the price at which you purchased the shares.
+You should not rely on an investment in our stock if you require dividend income.
+Further, you will only realize income on an investment in our stock in the event you sell or otherwise dispose of your shares at a price higher than the price you paid for your shares.
+Such a gain would result only from an increase in the market price of our common stock, which is uncertain and unpredictable.